-2. Maximum building height: 35 feet
+Minimum lot area: Maximum huilding height.
+3 acres

-Building height may be increased one (1) foot for every five (5) feet that all set-backs at
+2. Maximum building height: Building height may be increase ed one (1) foot for every five (5) feet that a 35 feet 11 set-backs are

-increased to a maximum of 45 fe eet
+increased to a maximum of 45 feet

 3. Minimum road frontage: 500 feet

 4. Maximum impervious surface to lot area: 70%

 5. Minimum setback - front: 100 feet

 side: 15 feet

 rear: 15 feet

-D. Prohibited Uses:
+6. Minimum setback from lot line of a parcel containing a residential use: 100 feet

-- 1. Manufacturing, fabrication, disposal, or any use of asbestos products. - 2.
+- D. Prohibited Uses: - 1.
+Manufacturing, fabrication, disposal, or any use of asbestos products. - 2.
 Paper manufacturing - 3.
 Petroleum and petrochemical refining and reprocessing - 4.
 Production of lubrication oils and grease - 5.
 Manufacture of explosives including, but not limited to, ammunition & fireworks - 6.
 Offal or dead animal disposal & reprocessing - 7.
 Abattoirs and slaughterhouses